-In case of concerns, any adult working with a student is encouraged to promptly bring them to the attention of the Head Teacher or the SEND Coordinator.
+In case of concerns, any adult working with a student is encouraged to promptly bring them to the attention of the Head Teacher or the SENDCO.
 Moreover, termly meetings to assess student progress are conducted to identify those not progressing as expected.
 The school's approach encompasses several key elements:

-- 1. Identification and Documentation: Any acknowledged learning difficulty is recorded on the SEND register at stages 1-3 (Explained below). - 2.
+- 1. Identification and Documentation: Any diagnosed learning difficulty is recorded on the SEND register at stages - 1-3 (Explained below).
+Any undiagnosed area of need, is recorded on the monitor and awaiting diagnosis register. - 2.
 Parental Communication: Parents are consistently kept informed throughout the process. - 3.
 Assessments and Support: A variety of assessments is carried out, leading to tailored support for each student. - 4.
 Individual Education Plans (IEPs)/ Support plans: IEPs/ Support plans may be developed for students at stage 2, stage 3, and if necessary, collaboration occurs in creating a Local Authority Education Health and Care Plan (EHCP).
 These plans undergo biannual reviews. - 5.
 Student Involvement: Students are involved, as far as possible, in discussions about their targets, provision and success.
 Further referral may be made to other support services, with parental agreement.